The left-hand stalk operates most of the external lights.

 Pull the stalk towards the steering wheel (unstable position).

-Warning light will turn on.on the instrument panel will turn on.
+Warning light on the instrument panel

 Direction indicators fig. 83